marcelherd/TekkenLearningPlatform/README.md

 ## Contributing

 Contributions are very welcome and much needed!
 As it is, the project is very barebones but functional.

-If you'd like to collaborate, you can find me on the [Modding Zaibatsu](https://discord.gg/nCAeJE4z5U) Discord.
+If you'd like to collaborate, you can find me (Sταrs) on the [Modding Zaibatsu](https://discord.gg/nCAeJE4z5U) Discord.

 ## Acknowledgements

-Huge thanks to [Kulagin](https://github.com/KulaGGin) for teaching me how to use CheatEngine and providing guidance
+Huge thanks to [Kulagin](https://github.com/KulaGGin) for teaching me how to use CheatEngine and providing guidance.